JKaraman93/helper-functions/notes3.md

 > A binary Decision Tree (one that makes only binary decisions, as is the case with all trees in Scikit-Learn) will end up more or less well balanced at the end of training, with one leaf per training instance if it is trained without restrictions.
 >
 > A node's Gini impurity is generally lower than its parent's.
 However, it is possible for a node to have a higher Gini impurity than its parent, as long as this increase is more than compensated for by a decrease in the other child's impurity.

+### Random Forest
+> Ensemble methods work best when the predictors are as independent from one another as possible.
+One way to get diverse classifiers is to train them using very different algorithms.
+This increases the chance that they will make very different types of errors, improving the ensemble’s accuracy.